BigEVK/RegexTutorial/gist-template.md

 # REGEX Tutorial for Verifying E-mail Addresses
-Do you need to verify that a phone number has been entered properly?
+#### Do you need to verify that a phone number has been entered properly?
 Are you requiring someone verify their email address?
+Do you need to validate a username?
 How do you require these to be entered in the format you need?
 Enter the regex.
 Regular expressions, regex, can be used for just that, and so much more.
-Below we will be diving onto one such regex expression and break down it's components.
+Below we will be diving onto one such regex expression and break down its components.

 <!-- Introductory paragraph (replace this with your text) -->

 ## Summary

-### This walkthrough will be focusing on requirements for an e-mail address.
+#### This walkthrough will be focusing on requirements for an e-mail address.
 With the vast number of e-mail adress usernames, and varying lengths, characters within the address, and combination of letters and numbers, there is a lot to look out for.
 And it doesn't stop there.
 All e-mails must include an @ ("at" sign), followed by a domain name.
-### Domains can contain the name of the business, organization, internet service provider, custom name, or a whole mix of different characters.
+#### Domains can contain the name of the business, organization, internet service provider, custom name, or a whole mix of different characters.
 Lastly, we have the top-level domain.
 This has also grown over the years to include .com, .edu, .gov, .net, .design, .realtor, .tv, .courses, and so on.
-### Let's walk through how we can use regex to veryify that we have a valid e-mail address by providing the necessary character set in our regex search algorithm.
+#### Let's walk through how we can use regex to veryify that we have a valid e-mail address by providing the necessary character set in our regex search algorithm.

 ## /^([a-z0-9_\.-]+)@([\da-z\.-]+)\\.([a-z\.]{2,6})$/

-### This may look as if someone just leaned on the keyboard, but it is actually the regex sequence of characters one would use in order to verify the e-mail address is in the proper configuration.
+#### This may look as if someone just leaned on the keyboard, but it is actually the regex sequence of characters one would use in order to verify the e-mail address is in the proper configuration.

 ## Below we will break down the components of this regex expression.
 ### Username: ([a-z0-9_\.-]+)